6 Ways Roadmaps Help You Be Better at Your Job (and Your Career)

 Depending on your audience, you might even be able to get away with a roadmap that doesn’t call out specific features or releases at all, sticking instead to overall themes and vague delivery windows (i.e. near term/medium term/long term).
 But the most important thing is delivering a roadmap presentation that includes the minimum amount of detail required to secure overall approval and convey the general direction and priorities of the product.

-“This approach allows you to have flexibility to switch around projects in projected time horizons, without having to rejig your entire roadmap,” says Janna Bastow of Mind the Product.
+“This approach allows you to have the flexibility to switch around projects in projected time horizons, without having to rejig your entire roadmap,” says Janna Bastow of Mind the Product.
 “Each time you have to realign and re-communicate a new roadmap, you need to instill understanding and buy-in for the latest changes–this will often kick off drawn-out discussions.”

 Anything in your roadmap is open to questioning and challenges, so you must be confident that everything on there exists for a reason.
 Having the rationale for every item at the ready will enable you to quickly quash any probing attacks into your diligence and keep people focused on the high-level vision.